2 Idaho Cities Growing Faster than Boise:Oct 29, 2019

 Nampa (2.31% growth rate) was No. 42, and Boise (1.26% growth rate) was No. 155.

 Other Stats From the Study:

-Meridian again took first place for average annual growth in the working-age population (6.77%) and average annual growth in number of employed civilian population (5.57%)
+Meridian again took first place for average annual growth in the working-age population (6.77%) and average annual growth in the number of the employed civilian population (5.57%)

-WalletHub assigned all three Treasure Valley cities the same score for several metrics: growth in regional GDP per capita, increase in number of businesses, increase in number of startups, increase in venture capital investment amount and growth in number of technology companies.
+WalletHub assigned all three Treasure Valley cities the same score for several metrics: growth in regional GDP per capita, increase in a number of businesses, increase in a number of startups, increase in venture capital investment amount, and growth in the number of technology companies.

 Treasure Valley saw a 2.3% growth rate in the number of businesses, giving the cities a No. 63 ranking, and a massive 763% increase in venture investment, earning the No. 35 spot.

 Nampa's boom in its full-time employment earned it the No. 9 slot in the “full-time to part-time employment” category, and its employment growth, in general, ranked No. 27 overall.